 “Not only are kids building their confidence while reading, they’re also getting out of their comfort zone and exploring unfamiliar things.”
 After a ten-minute reading session, kids talk with the dog handlers.
 They’ll compare and contrast their reading partner with their dog at home, or talk about the story they read.
 Sometimes they’re curious about the dog—“How do you know when a dog likes you?
 How do dogs remember you?” and sometimes they get to connect with the volunteer—“What’s your favorite food?
 Do you have any siblings?”
 It’s been a source of excitement for the kids, and it’s also lifted the sprits of NH staff.
 Seeing kids responding so well to the program keeps the staff energized during a challenging, draining time.

-“Sometimes we get stuck in cycles of how things have been instead of being curious about what could be.
-We want to have a growth mindset about how to change things!”
-Andy, was quick to seize the opportunity COVID-19 presented to do things differently.
-He says other organizations can navigate the upheaval by “reflecting on past relationships, and thinking ‘what’s the next evolution of our partnerships?
+Andy was quick to seize the opportunity COVID-19 presented to do things differently.
+He says other organizations can navigate the upheaval by, “reflecting on past relationships, and thinking ‘what’s the next evolution of our partnerships?
 We’ve worked with organizations in that capacity, but what about this?’”
-The deepening partnership between NH and the Library means that multiple new ways for youth to engage in reading have blossomed.
+The deepening partnership between NH and the library means that multiple new ways for youth to engage in reading have blossomed.

 Family engagement is another partnership that has made this work successful.
 A mom of two kids in the RWR program will often sit in with her younger son and support him as he sounds out new words or help his pronunciation.
 And when she’s not able to attend, her older daughter will join him and model sight reading.
 Andy reached out to the mom directly to thank her for her engagement and reflect back the high-quality youth practices he saw her do, like asking open-ended follow up questions about the books or help her son make connections to his home life.
 This deep relationship with families helps ensure that young people are consistently supported no matter what spaces they’re in, and that parents feel like partners and peers with the other caring adults in their children’s lives.